Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 Many of the problems above require the creation of new variables.
 This starts to make the game impossible to work with.

-While you could arrays of variables this would be hard to understand.
+While you could use an array of values this would be hard to understand.

-Object Oriented Programming gives us a style and tools to treat our code like Objects in the real world.
+Object-Oriented Programming gives us style and tools to treat our code like Objects in the real world.
 Instead of creating new variables and functions to handle new elements and systems we would create new objects that embody those systems and elements.

 <!-- > -->